-The Wyoming Tribal Children’s Triad organizes an Annual Wyoming Native American Education Conference.
-The idea for the conference came out of the community meetings that were held in April, May and June of 2009 when the Triad was initially organizing and trying to determine the appropriate goals for the Triad to address that would have the greatest initial impact on the education of Native American Students that live on or near the Wind River Indian Reservation.
-There had not been a Native American Education conference in Wyoming in over 30 years and quite a bit of interest was expressed in having the Triad organize one.
+The Wyoming Tribal Children’s Triad organizes the Annual Wyoming Native American Education Conference.
+The idea for this conference originated during community meetings that were held in April, May, and June of 2009; during the Triad’s initial organization.
+The purpose of the conference was to determine appropriate goals that would have the greatest educational impact on Native American Students living on or near the Wind River Indian Reservation.
+There had not been a Native American Education conference in Wyoming in over 30 years, and a significant interest was expressed in having the Triad organize one.

-This was the first item that the Triad was really able to move quickly to establish.
-The First Annual Wyoming Native American Education Conference was held Aug.
-27-28, 2010.
-It included an evening Awards Ceremony on Aug.
-27 where Students of the Year were honored, participants enjoyed a community dinner and a social Pow Wow.
-On October 28 there were Keynote Speakers and many breakout sessions targeting various groups including teachers, education administrators, parents, community members and community agencies.
-It was funded by registrations from Fremont County School Districts and with funds from the Wyoming Department of Education.
-Parents and community members may attend at no charge.
-Many volunteer hours were put into the conference and various items were donated to make this happen.
+The First Annual Wyoming Native American Education Conference was held August 27th and 28th, 2010.
+It included an evening Awards Ceremony on August 27th, where Students of the Year were honored.
+Participants also enjoyed a community dinner and a social Pow Wow.
+On August 28th, the conference hosted Keynote Speakers and breakout sessions targeting teachers, education administrators, parents, community members and community agencies, and other groups.
+It was funded by registrations from Fremont County School Districts, and funds from the Wyoming Department of Education.
+Parents and community members attended at no charge.
+Many volunteer hours were put into the conference, and various items were donated to make this happen.
 It was hosted by Fremont County School District #14 at no charge to the conference.
-There were approximately 250 people in attendance.
-Evaluations were overwhelmingly positive.
+Approximately 250 people attended, and their evaluations were overwhelmingly positive.